cc-archive/cc-cert-core/overview/index.md

-# About the Creative Commons CORE Certification
+# Creative Commons CORE Certification Overview

 CORE defines the range of knowledge and skills associated with being expert in all aspects of Creative Commons.